Joint Injections

 What are the possible side effects?

-These are very rare and your physiotherapist will discuss them with you:
+These are very rare and your physiotherapist will discuss them with you:- Flushing of the face for a few hours.

 There may be other side effects of the medicines we use - please see the manufacturer's patient information leaflet that comes with the medicine for further information.